T-omato/Web-Scraping-and-Scientific-News/README.md

 **Journal of Applied Statistics**

    Journal of Applied Statistics.
-Scrapes perfectly all titles and there respective DOIs.
+Scrapes perfectly all titles and their respective DOIs.

+**BioData Mining**

+   BioData Mining informatics Journal.
+Scrapes perfectly all titles and their respective links

+**Icarus**

+   Icarus, the Solar System Studies Journal.
+Scrapes perfectly all titles and their respective links.

+**Journal of Soil and Water Conservation**

+   JSWC, Scrapes perfectly all titles and their respective links.